VeluraDoc/Velura-Backend-Main/Readme.md

-# Velura Backend 🚀
+# Velura Documents Service 📑⚡

-A high-performance **Golang backend** designed with clean architecture principles, modular structure, and a focus on extensibility.
-The **core feature** of Velura is **PDF → Word conversion** 📝⚡, with secure authentication, user management, and modern DevOps support (Docker, Swagger, Makefile).
+A **modular document conversion service** built with Go.
+Designed to be **fast, extensible, and developer-friendly**, with a clean architecture that makes it easy to add new converters in the future.

+The current core feature: **Convert PDF → Word (.docx)**.
+Planned: Word → PDF, CSV → PDF, PDF → CSV, and more.

 ---

 ## ✨ Features

-- 🔐 **Authentication & Authorization**

-  - JWT-based auth with middleware
-  - Role-based access control (RBAC)

-- 👤 **User Management**

-  - Sign up / Sign in
-  - Secure password hashing (bcrypt)
-  - Get current user profile (`/user/me`)

 - 📑 **File Conversion**

+  - ✅ PDF → Word (.docx)
+  - 🔜 Word → PDF
+  - 🔜 CSV → PDF
-  - Core business logic: **Convert PDF → Word**
+  - 🔜 PDF → CSV
-  - Simple API endpoint for document transformation
-  - Built for speed & reliability

 - 🧩 **Architecture**

-  - `internal/module/{auth,user}` split into `handler`, `usecase`, `repository`, `dto`, `model`
+  - Clean architecture (`handler`, `usecase`, `repository`, `dto`)
-  - Repository pattern with singleton + interface
-  - Clean separation of concerns
+  - Separate conversion backends (LibreOffice, Python, custom parsers)
+  - Easy to extend with new formats

 - ⚙️ **Developer Friendly**
+  - REST API + CLI support
   - Swagger UI (`/swagger/index.html`)
   - Dockerized (`docker-compose.yml`)
-  - Auto migrations (GORM)
-  - Makefile commands for dev workflow
+  - Makefile for dev workflow

 ---